Investing Guide

 What Is a Bond?

 A bond is a fixed-income debt instrument in which an investor loans money to a borrower — typically a government or corporation — in exchange for regular interest payments and the return of the principal at a specified maturity date.
 When you buy a bond, you're essentially acting as a bank.
+You can practice these concepts with our interactive Bonds & Stocks Crossword.

 Simple analogy: You lend $1,000 to the US government for 10 years at 4% interest.
 Every year you receive $40 in interest (the coupon).
 After 10 years, you get your $1,000 back.
 Total earned: $400 in interest plus your original investment.